VamsiKrishna1211/Odometer-Recognition-from-Car-Dashboard-Images/README.md

 ### Using Conda
 - Create a new conda environment using the command `conda create --name <env_name> python=3.9.18`
 - Activate the environment using the command `conda activate <env_name>`
-- Install the required packages using the command `pip install -r requirements.txt`
+- Install the required packages using the command `pip install -r requirements/requirements.txt`
+> if you are using only CPU, then install the `requirements/requirements-cpu.txt` file instead of `requirements/requirements.txt`
+> If you're using a windows system and do not have Visual Studio installed, then install the `requirements/requirements-bkup.txt` file instead of `requirements/requirements.txt`